roborew/Clipper/docs/AUTOMATED_PROCESSING.md

 1. Resolves the full path to the source video
 2. Creates an output path for the processed clip
-3. Uses `video_service.export_clip` to export the clip with the specified crop region
+3. Uses `proxy_service.export_clip` to export the clip with the specified crop region

 You can replace this with your own processing logic, such as applying effects, encoding with specific settings, or uploading to a server.